IBM/dbb-git-migration-modeler/README.md

 A good strategy could be to store all the shared Include Files in this *UNASSIGNED* application.
 This can be done in several ways: as mentioned earlier, all artifacts for which no naming convention is matching will be assigned to this special application.
-Otherwise, if a library is known to contain only shared Include Files, a specific Application Mapping file could be used, as follows:
+Otherwise, if a library is known to contain only shared Include Files, a specific `Applications Mapping` file could be used, as follows:
 ~~~~YAML
 applications:
   - application: "UNASSIGNED"